Stevedee925/challengez_app/.cline/scratchpad.md

 ## Current Status / Progress Tracking
 Based on examination of the codebase, the project has progressed significantly beyond the initial planning phase:

-1. **Version Control & GitHub Integration** 🔄
+1. **Version Control & GitHub Integration** ✅
    - Local Git repository initialized with initial commit
+   - GitHub repository created at https://github.com/Stevedee925/challengez_app.git
-   - Setting up GitHub remote repository
+   - Local repository connected to GitHub remote
-   - Preparing to commit and push all current progress
+   - All code committed and pushed to GitHub

 2. **Project Structure & Setup** ✅
    - React Native with Expo project is set up